Citizenship 2024

 Recommended Wikipedia article about this letter: “Letter from Birmingham Jail”

-No writing assignment or quiz for today, but be prepared to discuss Dr. King’s “Letter” and his 1967 speech against US participation in the Vietnam War: “Beyond Vietnam: A Time to Break Silence.”
+Read and make notes for class discussion: Dr. King’s 1967 speech against US participation in the Vietnam War: “Beyond Vietnam: A Time to Break Silence.”

 Audio of this speech.